rasum02/CompSysA2/README.md

 Link to Github: https://github.com/rasum02/CompSysA2

-How to run our code:
+How to run our tests and valgrind:

+make
+make test
+make valgrind